Jalen Hurts, Alabama Beat Georgia in 2018 SEC Title Game; Tua Tagovailoa Injured

 Jalen Hurts, Alabama Beat Georgia in 2018 SEC Title Game; Tua Tagovailoa InjuredDecember 2, 2018

-Quarterback Jalen Hurts replaced an injured Tua Tagovailoa and led the No. 1 Alabama Crimson Tide to a come-from-behind 35-28 win over the No. 4 Georgia Bulldogs on Saturday in the SEC Championship Game at Mercedes-Benz Stadium in Atlanta.
+Quarterback Jalen Hurts replaced an injured Tua Tagovailoa and led the No. 1 Alabama Crimson Tide to a 35-28 comeback win over the No. 4 Georgia Bulldogs on Saturday in the SEC Championship Game at Mercedes-Benz Stadium in Atlanta.

-Hurts threw a touchdown pass to tie the game with 5:19 remaining before scoring the game-winning touchdown with 1:04 left on a 15-yard quarterback draw.
+Hurts threw a touchdown pass to help tie the game with 5:19 remaining before he scored the game-winning touchdown with 1:04 left on a 15-yard quarterback draw.

 Purdue Football's No. 1 Fan Is Inspiring the Team